phishbacon/lyric-sync/README.md

 pnpm dev
 ```

 If you don't have access to a Plex instance, have no fear!
 You can still contribute.
-Run the project in _No Plex Mode_ by replacing the last step above with `pnpm dev:no_plex`.
-This will start the project, ignoring the .env file, and instead use a database with dummy data and circumvent any connections to Plex.
+Run the project in _No Plex Mode_ by adding `NO_PLEX=true` to your .env file.
+This will start the project and circumvent any connections to Plex.
 This mode is primarily for developing the UI/UX experience of Lyric-Sync.